samuelgecik/liver_project/PHASE#3/1st_stage_results.md

 ### 5.3 Clinical Potential
 - The high performance across various metrics, including class-specific F1 scores, suggests strong potential for clinical application, pending further validation.

-This stage of the project has demonstrated significant improvements in hepatocyte ballooning detection, successfully leveraging the strengths of both deep learning and traditional machine learning approaches.
-The consistent high performance across multiple classifiers and metrics provides a strong foundation for further refinement and potential clinical application.